enthought/enaml/docs/source/tech_ref/enaml_file.rst

   this local namespace in order to break naming conflicts between block locals and attribute names.
 To any C++ or Java developers, this will seem natural.
+- Each expression has a dynamic scope which exists between its local scope and the global scope.
+This scope is the chained union of all attribute namespaces of the ancestor tree of the object to which the expression is bound.